|

 The Glasgow - London road lies a mile east of Stonehouse.

-new road opening a few years ago it was rare to see
+to the new road opening a few years ago it was rare

-carriages in Stonehouse.
-Now however there are regular
+to see carriages in Stonehouse.
+Now there are regular

 coaches to Glasgow, Edinburgh, Ayr and Strathaven, as